 Many companies these days start up in someone’s living room or garage, with nothing more dramatic than a laptop and an internet connection.
 Other companies, however, require significant office space.
 Starting up a company that will have a dedicated customer service phone bank, for example, might require a significant square footage of space.
 Toledo, Ohio, has the most affordable office space available in the United States.

 In order to generate this list, WalletHub started by determining the 150 most populated cities in the United States.
-They specifically looked at the cities themselves, and excluded the metropolitan areas.
+They specifically looked at the cities themselves and excluded the metropolitan areas.
 They measured each city across the three categories listed above – business environment, cost of doing business, and access to resources.
-To find out more about the specific metrics that went into each category, and how they were waited, view the full methodology of WalletHub’s study.
+To find out more about the specific metrics that went into each category, and how they have waited, view the full methodology of WalletHub’s study.
 In general, the business environment was weighted most significantly, with the cost of doing business and access to resources more lightly weighted.

 How does your city measure up to WalletHub’s listings?